brianloveswords/bjb.io-site/_posts/2012-01-31-virtualbox-i-hate-you.md

 ## All is not lost

-After admitting that I was never going to be able to install the modules in app directory, the fix was remarkably simple: install packages one directory up on the guest system.
+After admitting that I was never going to be able to install the modules in app directory the fix was remarkably simple: install packages one directory up on the guest system.
 When fufilling a `require` statement node's module loader ascends the directory tree searching for `node_modules`folders containing the requested module.

-In one sense, I'm glad it didn't work right the first time.
-In trying to figure out what was wrong, I ended up rewriting my puppet manifests a number of times, making things faster and better.
+In one sense I'm glad it didn't work right the first time.
+In trying to figure out what was wrong I ended up rewriting my puppet manifests a number of times, making things faster and better.
 I whittled down a nearly ten minute spin up to a three minute spin up.

-But In the other sense, I wish figuring out this was all a VirtualBox regression didn't take all fucking day.
+But In the other sense I wish figuring out this was all a VirtualBox regression didn't take all fucking day.

 <footer>